LambdaIITH/ftb_FastAPI-Git-CodeBase/README.md

 5. Once you're confident in your changes, submit your corrected code.

 ### Misc bugs:
-1. Tom tried to use black which is a formatter for python code as a hook that runs before every commit.
+1. Tom Holland tried to use black which is a formatter for python code as a hook that runs before every commit.
 He followed some tutorial found online and copied exactly, but he couldn't set it up properly.
 Can you help him with that?

-Good luck, and happy debugging!
+Good luck, and Happy debugging👍🏻 !